-The team at Insurance2day have been supporting SMEs to large corporates, for over 18 years, providing market-leading products and bespoke in-house delegated authority schemes, experienced Account Managers and a highly proactive claims management and support service.
+Since 2000, we have been supporting SMEs to large corporates, providing market-leading products and bespoke in-house delegated authority schemes, experienced Account Managers and a highly proactive claims management and support service.
 We have produced the following Top 10 Tips in the hope that these will assist you in reviewing your insurances:

 1. Don’t Just Assume Your Broker/Insurer Knows Everything